 - He may delegate responsibility and assign or supervise the work of all associate or assistant Pastors serving the church.

-Section D. Termination of Pastors
+Section D. Transition or Termination of Pastors

 Article IV Meetings